KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Steam_Gaming_Mode.md

 #### Changelog

 The changelog is specifically for SteamOS by Valve, so the upgrade for Bazzite may not apply.
-Read the [Universal Blue announcements](https://universal-blue.discourse.group/tag/announcements) for major changes and features.
+View the [news section on our website](https://universal-blue.discourse.group/tag/announcements) for recent changes.

-View a changelog to the next update in the terminal by **entering**:
+You can also view recent changelogs in the terminal by **entering**:

 ```
 ujust changelogs